 - Let people (could be in pairs) explain a bit about the change.
 Why is that shift happening?

 Optionally you can count the ranking of each motivator card and create a graphical overview: a “team motivating radar”.
 Repeat this exercise at a later point in time and compare to see if there’s any evolution.

 Keep the following in mind:

 - There is no right or wrong in this exercise.
-Each human being has different motivators and the purpose of this exercise is to expose those differences.
-The goal is to be able to learn more about your peers’ motivation and to better collaborate in the future.
+Each human being has different motivators, and this exercise aims to expose those differences.
+The goal is to learn more about your peers’ motivation and better collaborate in the future.

-- As a team, focus on those top motivators different from your peers.
-From this you can create a better shared understanding and get some better insight in why people are doing certain things.
+- As a team, focus on those top motivators that are different from your peers.
+From this, you can create a better shared understanding of why people are doing certain things.

-- As an individual, focus on those motivators which are negatively impacted: what’s the underlying cause?
+- As an individual, focus on those motivators that are negatively impacted: what’s the underlying cause?
 How can I proceed in the future to improve on this?

 - Invite people to share their thoughts and underlying needs to learn about their motivators.
-Trigger reposes by asking open questions.
+Trigger responses by asking open questions.

 - Use the output of this exercise as an information radiator for the team